 (845) 256-9830

-We will practice a variety of ancient techniques to cook hunted, gathered and locally grown foods.
-Participants will leave the weekend with new recipes, new skills, and a deeper sense of connection to the food we eat, where it comes from, and how to prepare it with love and care.
+Dishes will be made with locally hunted, gathered and grown foods.
+Participants will go home with new recipes, new skills, and a deeper sense of connection to the food we eat, where it comes from, and how to prepare it with love and care.

 Some of the campfire cooking techniques will likely include: